wallyjaytechh/WALLYJAYTECH-MD/README.md

 #### DEPLOY TO RAILWAY

-1. If You don't have an account in Railway.
-Create a account.
+1. If You don't have an account on Railway.
+Create an account.
     <br>
 <a href='https://railway.app/login' target="_blank"><img alt='CREATE' src='https://img.shields.io/badge/CREATE-cyan?style=for-the-badge&logo=railway&logoColor=black' width="96.35" height="28"/></a></p>